 We stand with those who believe that no one is safe until everyone is safe.
 We’re a collaborator in advocating for public policies and programs that benefit everyone.
 We’re a supporter of persistent community organizers who amplify the voices of people most affected by this crisis, and keep them connected to each other.
 We’re also a contributor to organizations trusted to reach those who fall through holes in public and charitable safety nets.

-Since the start of the pandemic, we’ve worked with eleven organizations that serve Black, Indigenous, and racialized communities to get new financial resources out quickly three times.
+Since the start of the pandemic, we’ve worked with sixteen organizations that serve Black, Indigenous, and racialized communities to get new financial resources out quickly.